sabihanaaz28/sabihanaaz28/README.md

 🚀 Passionate about building projects, problem-solving, and improving my coding skills 📚 I enjoy learning new technologies and working on real-world applications</p>

-- 🌱 I’m currently learning *React JS, Node JS, Express JS etc*
+- 🌱 I’m currently learning *Java, Python*

 - 📫 How to reach me *sabihanaaz182@gmail.com*